TaylorPlovanich/MART441/HW-3/README.md

 While working through these challenges, I turned to ChatGPT for guidance.
 The assistant helped me understand some of the more advanced features I could add, like adding more dynamic features for the choices and using the play function for sound effects.
 However, I didnt' want to just copy and paste the asnwers given.
 Partly becasue I didn't know what was happening.
 Instead, I used the advice to improve my understanding of how things should be structured and how I could approach the problem.
 This gave me a better grasp of JavaScript and allowed me to build on the suggestions to make the project my own.

+I also had it recreate the assignment, but told it to do it its own way.
+It ended up making it 10x more complicated.
+There were so many thing that were added that I didn't understand.
+Also, It didn't even work that well.
+That was most surprising.
+Only two buttons worked, and that was it.

 ## Conclusion

 In the end, I was able to create a working interactive story with dynamic choices, button updates, and sound effects.
 While I faced some challenges with button functionality and sound implementation, I was able to work through them by debugging and researching.
 I still had to use a lot of resources, and it might take me quite awhile to truly understand how this all works.